You have seen him gray, you have seen him green. But I bet you never knew he was BLUE!

 In the wake of Thor: Ragnarok premiering November 3, 2017 it seems Marvel is going to keep the fires of this movie’s hype…raging.
-Coming next year will be a digital exclusive series premiering Hulk and Thor.
+Coming in September 2017 will be a digital exclusive series premiering Hulk and Thor.
 There will be six issues released monthly.
 And if I understand correctly, eventually being released to print as a whole collection.

 The series is titled ‘Thor & Hulk: Champions of the Universe‘.
 Not much is known of the synopsis other then an elder of the universe wants to fight Earth’s strongest hero.
 So, of course, Thor or Hulk cannot decide for themselves.
 This in turn compels them to complete a series of challenges to prove which is the strongest and worthy to fight.